awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-summarization-appsync-stepfn/README.md

 - Sets up two Amazon S3 Buckets
     - Uses existing buckets if provided, otherwise creates new ones
-- If isFileTransformationRequired is set to False then only one bucket is created for inout assets.
+- If isFileTransformationRequired is set to False then only one bucket is created for input assets.

 ### Observability